multidots/convert-classic-editor-to-gb-blocks/README.md

 ### Step 1

-Go to the post/page at back end side and click on the "Convert to Gutenberg Blocks", located at the top of the screen.
+Download, install & activate a required plugin, Multipurpose Gutenberg Block from [here](https://wordpress.org/plugins/multipurpose-block/).

+### Step 2

+Download, install & activate GB Script Plugin from [here](#).

+### Step 3

+Activating these 2 plugins will enable a new button “Convert to Gutenberg Blocks” at the top of editor screen for every Post or Page.
+Go to the post/page with classic editor content and click on this button.

 ![Getting_Started_01](https://user-images.githubusercontent.com/25176325/57845846-7593fd00-77f0-11e9-8c67-53800056723c.png)

-### Step 2
+### Step 4

 A new clone of post/page will be created as a draft and converted into the Gutenberg Blocks.

 ![Getting_Started_02](https://user-images.githubusercontent.com/25176325/57845868-83e21900-77f0-11e9-8308-d9c21b888deb.png)

-### Step 3
+### Step 5

 If you like the new draft, just copy and use the title and slug from the Original post to the new Gutenberg post and delete the original post.
 You can now publish your new Gutenberg post.